flimflam-austin/hugo-cms-test/content/quick_reads/20200819-usps-drama/index.md

       operations.”
 (USPS)
     _key: e4f0b4c8b59e
   - order: 2
+    useCheckmark: false
     body: >-
       ## Important Background

-      * The USPS is a **financial mess.**
+      * The USPS is a**financial mess.**

       * Why?
-Less business & huge liabilities (debt, pensions, etc.). **It lost
+Less business & huge liabilities (debt, pensions, etc.).**It lost
       $78B from 2007-2019.**

-      * **Your state determines how you vote.** The federal government **DOES NOT administer elections – state election boards do.** The federal gov’t has oversight over the USPS which assists delivery of absentee & mail-in ballots on a state level.
+      * **Your state determines how you vote.** The federal government**DOES NOT administer elections – state election boards do.** The federal gov’t has oversight over the USPS which assists delivery of absentee & mail-in ballots on a state level.
     _key: 163a3f6037b7
   - order: 3
+    useCheckmark: false
     body: >-
       ## A 2020 Warning